 During my childhood visits, I spent time with him in his shop and watched him work.
 Between cuts and sips of iced coffee, he’d tell me about what he was doing and why.

-I’ve always had a passion for creating, but for much of my life that passion lacked direction.
+I’ve always had a passion for creating, and for much of my life I did that creating on computers.
 After traveling and working all over the world, I returned home to North Carolina and reunited with my grandfather.
 It was a rediscovery of something beautiful: of working with my hands to use more than a keyboard.
-It was as if twenty years were brushed aside, and I was in love with the smells and sounds of the woodshop again.
+It was as if twenty years were brushed aside and I was in love with the smells and sounds of the woodshop again.

 I never knew how much joy I could get from the process of creating furniture–of hand-picking the raw lumber, feeling and reading its grain, honing it, sawing it, planing it, and shaping it.